 Juul uses various forms of advertising their product, other than using youthful, trendy models.
 One of the ways is promoting the modern, tech aspect of the product.
 The design of the Juul is more attractive than other vapes because it is sleek, angular, and doesn’t look like a traditional cigarette.
 The flavor pods came in various colors and flavors adding a fun modern twist on an electronic cigarette.
 However, many have found that Juul also marketed its product as a new and ‘tech’ tool.
 They created many print ads showcasing how Juul is “futuristic” and “modern”.

 Above you will see popular print ads Juul used in their marketing campaigns.
 They display an old video game device as well as an old cell phone with the words “Everything changes, eventually” and “The evolution of smoking”.
 The message they are potentially sending is that their vape is “new technology or the technology of the future”.
 Most people know that younger generations, specifically generation Z, respond well to high tech products.
-The Juul has also been given the nickname “The iPhone of Vaping” because of its tech image.
+The Juul has also the nickname “The iPhone of Vaping” because of its tech image.
 It is sleek, customizable, and colorful appealing, to teens and young adults.

 Juul Ad Campaigns Vs. Other E-cigarette Companies

 The typical e-cigarette came out long before Juul did.
-Electronic cigarettes first came out and started to become popular in 2006.
+Electronic cigarettes first came out and starting to become popular in 2006.
 Various brands started making their own e-cigarettes and marketing them as a new way to beat smoking traditional cigarettes.
 But most e-cigarette companies market their products far differently from the way Juul marketed theirs.

 Above are the comparisons between Juul and another popular e-cigarette company, Blu.
 On the left, Blu has a specific target market they are going after based on their ad.
 It shows an adult male between the ages 30-40, in mature professional clothing.
 The ad uses dark colors and tones.
 On the right shows the ad promoting Juul, which shows a young and trendy female in a youthful dress, with bright fun colors.
-In marketing, color choice plays a larger role in targeting specific demographics than you might think.
+In marketing, color choice plays a bigger role in targeting certain demographics than you might think.

-According to studies, targeting more mature generations, you use classic colors like dark blue, maroon, and shades of grey.
+According to studies, targeting more mature generations, you must use more classic colors like dark blue, maroon, and shades of grey.
 On the contrary, the same study says bright contrasting colors like green, pink, orange, and purples attract the Gen Z group, which is the younger generation with people born between 1996-2015.

 “Smoking Evolved”…Or Has it?

 The Cigarette Smoking Act of 1969 banned all cigarette advertisements on TV and radio.
-The ban also requires any print advertisement to have clearly visible health labels on the ad.
+The ban also requires for any print advertisement to have clearly visible health labels on the ad.
 Before, they could use words like ‘best’ and phrases like ‘you’re so smart to smoke’ as can be seen on the right in above.
 As shown in the above images, Juul’s advertising campaigns as compared to older, traditional cigarette ad campaigns from before the marketing ban in 1971 appear similar.
 In older cigarette ads, they promoted cigarettes as something “elegant and sophisticated that every woman should have”.
 Today, cigarette companies are not allowed to advertise their products in a way that is “cool”, athletic, or targeted towards a specific gender.
 While those restrictions have been around for many years, Juul’s ads look strikingly similar to pre-ban ads.